-All answers are to be submitted by email to both maltabet@umassd.edu either in MS Word or Excel format.
-Deadline for submission is 3 PM on March 29.
-Late submission will result in the loss of 0.5 point per day from the 5 point total.
+All answers are to be submitted by email to both maltabet@umassd.edu and amnich@umassd.edu_either in MS Word or Excel format.
+Deadline for submission is 12:30 PM on Nov.
+5. Late submission will result in the loss of 1 point per day from the 10 point total.
 You are strongly encouraged to review the problems early to clarify any questions you might have.
 Do not wait to the day before to ask for assistance, as there may not be a chance to respond.
-Use email to ask specific questions so as not to use valuable class time on homework.
+Use email to ask specific questions.
 This problem set is designed to be open book and open notes, but you are expected to work individually to obtain your answers.
 Essays and short answers must be in your own words.
 You should show all your work and clearly delineate how you derived your results where pertinent.
-This problem set constitutes 5 % of your overall grade.
+This problem set constitutes 12.5 % of your overall grade.
 You are expected to work independently to solve these problems.